nokx5/nokxpkgs/README.md

 -   [x] all-nokx - *aggregate all nokx projects*
 -   [ ] all-nokx-dev - *aggregate all nokx dependencies for builds of nokx projects*
--   [x] all-nokx-dev-full - *aggregate all nokx dependencies for builds of nokx projects with supercharged environments :artificial_satellite: :artificial_satellite: :artificial_satellite:
+-   [x] all-nokx-dev-full - *aggregate all nokx dependencies for builds of nokx projects with supercharged environments* :artificial_satellite:

 ***